kgsnipes/hybris_selenium_test/README.md

 # hybris_selenium_test
 hybris selenium test

+System Requirement:
+JDK 7 or higher
+Maven 3.0 or higher

 This project was an attempt to learn to perform automated testing for web applications using Selenium web-driver.
 As I was new to Selenium i first tried to go through some blogs and Selenium documentation to get to know the concepts and also tried to stick to JAVA as the scripting language to start with(this approach helps out on the IDE for suggestions and autocomplete).